Kicksecure/icon-pack-dist/README.md

-# Icon Pack for Anonymity Distributions #
+# Icon Pack for Derivative Distributions #

-Contains icons, that are used by other anonymity distribution specific packages.
+Contains icons, that are used by other derivative distribution specific packages.
 Others are welcome to use these icons according to their Free licenses as well.
 ## How to install `icon-pack-dist` using apt-get ##